gold-lab/TransCistor/README.md

 TransCistor is built as a webserver (https://transcistor.unibe.ch/) or standalone script.
 * The webserver is a shiny app and has no dependencies.
-* The standalone version is built in R and the main dependencies are R packages: tidyverse, dplyr, rlang, rlist.
+* The standalone version is built in R and the main dependencies are R packages: tidyverse, dplyr, rlang, rlist, etc.

 ### Executing/Installing TransCistor

-* For single-case studies we highly recomend to use the webserver version of TransCistor (https://transcistor.unibe.ch/).
+* For single-case studies we highly recommend to use the webserver version of TransCistor (https://transcistor.unibe.ch/).
 * Standalone version is recommended for analysing multiple datasets.
 Executing simply requires "sourcing" the TransCistor R script.

 ```